Ash has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 The word “witch” means “wise woman.”

-While 1 is a representation of the rigidly fearful religious, 9 (Elijah Wood), the titular character and protagonist, represents the curious young sorcerer, who challenges everything, questions everything, and isn’t afraid to explore his world.
+While 1 is a representation of the rigidly fearful religious, 9 (Elijah Wood), the titular character and protagonist, represents the curious young sorcerer, who challenges everything, questions everything, and isn’t afraid to explore his world, take charge, and take power, facing his challenges head-on.

 Throughout literature, the sorcerer is often interchangeably referred to as a magician or an alchemist, and the movie’s description even refers to what the scientist does in creating the ragdolls as “alchemy.”